GrowthPath/zoho_analytics_connector/README.md

 Changes
 -------------
+1.5.0 Variable name refactoring to make token use more clear.
+Also moved testing set-up into a module for more convenience.
+Reduced amount of access token refreshes.
+Adds a default implementation of access token persistence to ReportClass; it saves as json to a text file, these methods are designed to be replaced in a subclass.
+It saves the access token and timestamp.
+Added the v2 API endpoint delete workspace.

 1.4.8 Fixed up mistakes with typing, added a couple of new Zoho error codes to the error handling

 1.4.7 Added some type hints in enhanced_report_client